The best Japanese winter scenery 日本の冬の景色

 - See also: Five onsen for the winter

 Jigokudani Yaen koen

-The Jigokudani Monkey Park is located in Yokoyugawa Valley in Nagano.
-At Jigokudani Onsen, it's possible to observe wild monkeys (Japanese macaques) that bask in the water of a natural hot spring.
-At 850 meters altitude, it is cold (-10°c) and snow can be up to a meter thick, to make this a classic scene of Japan in winter.
+Jigokudani Monkey Park is located in the Yokoyugawa Valley in Nagano.
+At Jigokudani Onsen, it is possible to observe wild monkeys (Japanese macaques) basking in the water of a natural hot spring.
+At 850 meters above sea level, it is cold, -10°, and the snow covers everything, up to one meter thick to make this picture a classic of Japan in winter.

-This park was created in 1964 when monkeys from the mountains came down to the villages because of deforestation.
-One day, a monkey came to bathe in the outdoor onsen of a nearby ryokan, soon followed by all his family.
-To promote good relations with humans a special bath has been designated for them, appeasing both monkeys and humans.
+This park was created in 1964 when monkeys from the mountain came down to the villages because of deforestation.
+One day, a small monkey comes to bathe in the outdoor onsen of a ryokan, then his whole family.
+To promote good cohabitation with humans, a special bath was arranged for them, and for the happiness of all.

 The Golden Pavilion Temple, Kinkakuji, whose real name is Rokuon-ji, is undoubtedly the flagship temple among all those in Kyoto.

 Entirely covered with gold leaf (except for the first floor), it shines brightly.

 If you are lucky enough to go there just after a snowfall, the fine contrast of the gold with the immaculate white and green of nature reflecting in the water will be memorable!

 Kinkaku-ji has been a UNESCO World Heritage Site since 1994 as an iconic historical monument of ancient Kyoto.